-What is information technology and what are IT controls?
+What is information technology and what are information technology controls?

-Information technology refers to the computer systems used for recording, processing and reporting financial and non-financial transactions.
+IT refers to the computer systems used for recording, processing and reporting financial and non-financial transactions.
 IT controls ensure the confidentiality, integrity and availability of state information, enable service delivery, and promote national security.
-Good IT governance, effective IT management and a secure IT infrastructure are therefore essential.
+Good IT governance, effective IT management and a secure IT infrastructure are therefore essential